History of Khoury College

 In the United States, the national average of women in BS/BA computer science programs is 19.5%, and the national average of BIPOC in those programs is 10%.

-The morning session featured opening remarks from Provost David Madigan, Dean Beth Mynatt’s presentation, “Envisioning Khoury’s future,” and two panels: “Cybersecurity and Privacy Research for Real-World Impact” and “Education Innovation: Cultivating Leadership in CS.”
+A morning session featured opening remarks from Provost David Madigan, Dean Beth Mynatt’s presentation, “Envisioning Khoury’s future,” and two panels: “Cybersecurity and Privacy Research for Real-World Impact” and “Education Innovation: Cultivating Leadership in CS.”
+An afternoon session featured breakout group presentations and recognition of Khoury College’s 40 for 40 awardees.

-Dean of Khoury College of Computer Sciences (View bio)
+Dean of Khoury College of Computer Sciences (view bio)

-Interdisciplinary professor Yun Raymond Fu, affiliated with Khoury College and the College of Engineering, receives the 2024 Edward J. McCluskey Technical Achievement Award for innovative and impactful contributions to representation learning, computer vision, and face gesture recognition.
+Interdisciplinary professor Yun Raymond Fu, affiliated with Khoury College and the College of Engineering, received the 2024 Edward J. McCluskey Technical Achievement Award for innovative and impactful contributions to representation learning, computer vision, and face gesture recognition.

-As part of an initiative called SPHERE, Northeastern University receives a $3.4 million National Science Foundation grant for an Internet of Things (IoT) lab to enable researchers to light on the vulnerabilities and shortcomings of smart technologies such as televisions, speakers, security cameras, and appliances.
+As part of an initiative called SPHERE, Northeastern University received a $3.4 million National Science Foundation grant for an Internet of Things (IoT) lab to enable researchers to light on the vulnerabilities and shortcomings of smart technologies such as televisions, speakers, security cameras, and appliances.